recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 The combination is done by either weighting or randomly sampling from the different periods, according to the fraction of the integrated luminosity in each (by passing ``combine="weight"`` or ``combine="sample"``, respectively).
-Jet flavour tagging and dilepton (e.g. trigger) scalefactors are can also be specified by passing tuples of the light, c-jet and b-jet scalefactor paths, and tuples of first-if-leading, first-if-subleading, second-if-leading, and second-if-subleading (to be reviewed for NanoAOD) scalefactor paths,
+Jet flavour tagging and dilepton (e.g. trigger) scalefactors can also be specified by passing tuples of the light, c-jet and b-jet scalefactor paths, and tuples of first-if-leading, first-if-subleading, second-if-leading, and second-if-subleading (to be reviewed for NanoAOD) scalefactor paths,